muruganandham/WhirlyGlobe-Maply-Site/tutorial/screen_markers.md

 ![World Bars]({{ site.baseurl }}/images/tutorial/screen_markers_3.png)

 Astute observers will point out that not all of those are world capitals.
 Don't bother, I'm an American and thus ignorant of geography.

+### Marker Details

+Let's take a closer look at what we did there.
+The capitals themselves are obvious enough.
+We just create a MaplyCoordinate, which is in radians from degrees, which the rest of you find more intuitive.
+Weirdos.

+For each marker, we just set the location, assign the image and the size.
+The size is in screen pixels and won't vary.
+Then we add each marker to an array and hand them over as a group.

+The reason we add the markers all at once is performance.
+WhirlyGlobe-Maply needs that hint to batch them all together.
+There are some exceptions to this, but in general the toolkit is batching based on what you hand it.
+And batching is good.